Witness (Spooky Tooth album)

-Witness is a studio album released by Spooky Tooth in 1973.
+Witness is the sixth studio album by English rock band Spooky Tooth.
 For this recording, original drummer Mike Kellie returned and substantially replaced Bryson Graham.
 Gary Wright remained the dominant songwriter at this stage of the band's history.
 Co-lead singer Mike Harrison left the band following the LP's release.
 The album was remastered and re-released on compact disc (CD) in January 2005 by Repertoire Records.

-The cover art features the Eye of Providence.
+The cover art features the symbol Eye of Providence.

 Track listing

 All songs written by Gary Wright, except where noted.